© 2024 Kansas City Public Radio

 Oreo is the best-selling cookie in the world today.
 But few people remember the product that Nabisco blatantly ripped off: Hydrox.
 A creation of Kansas City’s Loose-Wiles Biscuit Company, Hydrox was billed as the “aristocrat of cookies,” with a novel combo of chocolate and cream filling.
 So why, more than a century later, is Hydrox still mistaken as a cheap knockoff?
 Producer Mackenzie Martin documents the rise and fall of America’s first chocolate sandwich cookie.

-A People's History of Kansas City is hosted by Suzanne Hogan.
-This episode was reported, produced and mixed by Mackenzie Martin with editing by Gabe Rosenberg.
+This episode of A People's History of Kansas City was reported, produced and mixed by Mackenzie Martin with editing by Gabe Rosenberg.

 Stay Connected